barrettotte/IBMi-Book/README.md

-# Learning the IBMi as a Lowly Web Dev
+# Learning the IBMi as a Lowly Web Developer

 https://barrettotte.github.io/IBMi-Book/